 MPLS traffic engineering is a popular concept among today’s network providers.
 MPLS, or Multi-protocol Label Switching, comes with inherent traffic engineering capabilities.
 This characteristic has contributed immensely towards its adoption by the service provider networks.
-Let us explore further as to what is traffic engineering is and how MPLS traffic engineering works.
+Let us explore further what traffic engineering is and how MPLS traffic engineering works.
 We will also explain the advantages and limitations of MPLS traffic engineering.

 In networking terminology, traffic engineering is defined as a component of internet network engineering that deals with the aspect of performance evaluation as well as performance optimization of all operational IP (internet protocol) networks.
 In other words, traffic engineering includes not just the application of technology but also scientific principles concerning characterization, measurement, control, and modeling of internet traffic.